 Imagine his surprise when most of his sheep walk right by the oasis with its succulent grass and instead insist on munching the dried weeds at the desert’s edge.

 Green & Verdant Pastures

 But that’s exactly what many Christians do.
 Have you ever noticed that more show up to repent on Ash Wednesday than rejoice in the Eucharist on Holy Thursday?
-Has it ever appeared odd to you that of the many who give up things during Lent, very few enjoy the abundant life of daily Mass, adoration or extra time reading Scripture during Eastertide?
+Has it ever appeared odd to you that, of the many who give up things during Lent, very few enjoy the abundant life of daily Mass, adoration or extra time reading Scripture during Eastertide?

 You can lead sheep to pasture but you can’t make them eat.
 The verdant pasture of the Catholic heritage is full of delectable treats that will make our spirits strong and our hearts sing.
-The exciting, new world of the Bible, the healing balm of confession, the writings of the Fathers, Doctors, and spiritual masters, the wise teaching of councils and popes, and most especially the Feast of Faith which is the Eucharist, these provide an abundance of savory nourishment that most of us have scarcely sampled.
+The exciting, new world of the Bible, the healing balm of confession, the writings of the Fathers, Doctors, and spiritual masters, the wise teaching of councils and popes, and, most especially, the Feast of Faith which is the Eucharist, all these provide an abundance of savory nourishment that most of us have scarcely sampled.

 Take and Eat

-In the Holy Land, to visit someone’s home and not eat the food that laid out lavishly before you is a great insult.
+In the Holy Land, to visit someone’s home and not eat the food laid out lavishly before you is a great insult.

 The Church offers us a feast.
 It cost the Lord his very life to prepare this table for us.
 Out of courtesy to Him, for the sake of your health, and for the sake of the Nietzsche’s of the world that need to see before they believe, eat!